-'''

-Note: When filling large amounts of coolant:

-Never add cold coolant to a hot engine.
-Risk of cracks forming in

-the cylinder block and cylinder head.
+Note: When filling large amounts of coolant: Never pour cold coolant into a hot engine.
+This could crack the cylinder block and cylinder head.

-'''

 Use a container to avoid spillage when renewing the filter.
 Dispose of used filters through an authorised waste disposal contractor.